felixvanoost/Reflow-Oven-Controller/README.md

 Overview
 ----------

-For this project, an Arduino will monitor and control the toaster oven to follow a user-defined thermal profile.
+For this project, an Arduino will monitor and control an off-the-shelf toaster oven to follow a user-defined thermal profile.
 The required hardware, consisting of the following main functional blocks, will be mounted on an Arduino Proto Shield:

 - A thermocouple to measure the temperature inside the oven
 - An amplifier circuit to amplify the voltage across the thermocouple to levels readable by the Arduino